LordFrz/AlbionKillBot/README.md

 - Open config.json and paste `Channel ID` into channel.
 Ex.
 "Channel": "0987654321"
 - Add `Alliance ID` to the config.json Ex.
 "AllianceTAG": "COPS"
 - Go to the Albion Killboard and search for your guild.
 Copy the numbers at th end of the url.
-- Go to https://gameinfo.albiononline.com/api/gameinfo/guilds/<GuildID>     Replace <GuildID> with what you copied in previous step.
+- Go to https://gameinfo.albiononline.com/api/gameinfo/guilds/<!GuildID>     Replace <!GuildID> with what you copied in previous step.
 - Copy the numbers after "AllianceId": and paste them into the `AllianceKey` field in config.json
 - Open command window inside folder with AKBot.js